RashidAwan11/ShoesSpy---github/content/knowledge-base/asics-vs-nike-shoe-size-ultimate-guide.md

 ### **Pros and cons of Asics shoes:**

-Asics shoes are known for their comfort and support.
+Asics shoes are known for their <a href="https://wikidiff.com/comfort/support" target="_blank" rel="nofollow" rel="noopener">comfort and support</a>.
 They're also usually lighter than Nike shoes, making them ideal for runners who want a lighter shoe.
 However, Asics shoes can be more expensive than Nike shoes, and they may not last as long.

 ### **Pros and cons of Nike shoes:**